Articles

-Julia Child had a gift for words.
+Julia had a gift for words.
 She could make you laugh, inspire you to cook, and remind you to enjoy life, all in the same sentence.
+Her quotes have been shared millions of times on kitchen signs, social media, and in graduation speeches.
+And for good reason.

 “The only real stumbling block is fear of failure.
 In cooking, you’ve got to have a what-the-hell attitude.”
 This captures Julia’s fearless approach.
 She believed in trying, failing, and trying again.

 “No one is born a great cook.
 One learns by doing.”
 Practical wisdom from someone who didn’t learn to cook until her late 30s.
+This line appears in multiple interviews and is one of her most widely shared quotes, though the exact original source is debated.

 “Cooking is like love.
 It should be entered into with abandon or not at all.”
 Julia believed cooking required passion and commitment.